lingpy/calc-workflow/slides/slides.md

 To allow humans and machines to work together successfully, it is important that:

 * our data is both human- and machine-readable,
-* we follow transparent guidelents when handling linguistic datasets,
+* we follow transparent guidelines when handling linguistic datasets,
 * we offer interfaces that allow humans and machines to access the data at the same time.

 <aside class='notes'>